UKHomeOffice/platform-hub/platform-hub-api/README.md

 - `<groups>` is a semicolon separated list of group names for the robot eg. `group1;group2`.

 #### Delete robot account

+_**NOTE: this can now be done directly in the Hub UI.
+The instructions below have been kept for posterity.**_

 ```ruby
 bin/rails console